Samuel Lount: Political activity

 Samuel Lount first became politically active after the expulsion of William Lyon Mackenzie, the elected Reform representative for York County from the Provincial Assembly by the "Family Compact."
-The "Upper Canada Central Political Union" was formed on 21 January 1833 in Toronto to organize petitions to the Crown on Mackenzie's behalf.
-The Simcoe County branch was organized by Samuel Lount in Holland Landing, and the Fourth Riding of York branch was organized by Samuel Hughes, an elder of the Children of Peace in Sharon.
+The "Upper Canada Central Political Union" was formed on January 21, 1833 in Toronto to organize petitions to the Crown on Mackenzie's behalf.
+The Simcoe County branch was organized by Samuel Lount in Holland Landing, and the Fourth Riding of York branch was organized by Sam Hughes, an elder of the Children of Peace in Sharon.

 In 1834, he was elected to the 12th Parliament of Upper Canada representing Simcoe County.
-In the Legislature, he sat on the committee to incorporate Canada's first farmers' co-operative, the "Farmers Storehouse Company", managed by Samuel Hughes.
+In the Legislature, he sat on the committee to incorporate Canada's first farmers' co-operative, the "Farmers Storehouse Company", managed by Samuel Hughes (Quaker).

 Lount, like many reformers, was defeated in the election of 1836 but claimed widespread electoral fraud and intimidation.
 Charles Duncombe, who was another leader of the Rebellion, carried a Reform petition on the electoral irregularities in Lount's case to London but was refused an audience by the British Colonial Office.

 1837 Rebellion

 In July 1837, just after the death of King William IV, William Lyon Mackenzie began organizing a "constitutional convention."
 Delegates would be selected by Reform associations around the province, who would meet to defend Upper Canada's constitution.
-The Tories refused to call an election after the death of the king, as the constitution required, making the Tory dominated House of Assembly illegal.
-At a meeting held in Newmarket in August, Samuel Lount, Samuel Hughes, Nelson Gorham, Silas Fletcher, Jeremiah Graham and John McIntosh were selected as delegates.
-All but Hughes and McIntosh were among the primary organizers of the rebel farmers who were to march on the city of Toronto on 7 December 1837.
+The Family Compact refused to call an election after the death of the king, as the constitution required.
+At a meeting held in Newmarket in August, Samuel Lount, Sam Hughes, Nelson Gorham, Silas Fletcher, Jeremiah Graham and John McIntosh were selected as delegates.
+All but Hughes and McIntosh were among the primary organizers of the rebel farmers who were to march on the city of Toronto on December 7, 1837.
 Lount organized the volunteers from the Children of Peace community in Sharon to join a planned march on Toronto and joined the rebel group gathered at Montgomery's Tavern.